ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/create.rst

       }
     }

-To add a Security Label to an attribute, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the owner:
+To add a Security Label to an Attribute, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the Owner:

 .. code::

     POST /v2/tasks/{taskId}/attributes/{attributeId}/securityLabels/{securityLabel}

-For example, the query below will add a ``TLP Amber`` Security Label to the attribute on the Task:
+For example, the query below will add a ``TLP Amber`` Security Label to the Attribute on the Task:

 .. code::

     POST /v2/tasks/12345/attributes/54321/securityLabels/TLP%20Amber

-.. note:: In order to add a Security Label to an attribute, the Security Label must already exist.
+.. note:: In order to add a Security Label to an Attribute, the Security Label must already exist.
 The query above will not create a new Security Label.
 If you specify a Security Label that does not exist, it will return an error.

 Create Task Security Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a Security Label to a Task, use the following format where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the owner:
+To add a Security Label to a Task, use the following format, where ``{securityLabel}`` is replaced with the name of a Security Label that already exists in the Owner:

 .. code::